gaehlerm/SoftwareEngineering/README.md

 "An algorithm is like baking a cake.
 You just follow the recipe.
 A design pattern is like organizing a birthday party, where you know only roughly how it will look like." - Adapted from @alexhyettdev on youtube, https://youtu.be/YMAwgRwjEOQ

 // not sure yet what I should write about design patterns.
+And about which design patterns.

 // visit the youtube videos of Derek Banas, https://youtu.be/vNHpsC5ng_E